 This particularly affects builders' merchants, plumbing distributors, electrical distributors, HVAC distributors and others who operate in the building materials industry.
 These businesses usually have to deal with a large number of complex trading agreements involving rebates, special pricing agreements, retrospective discounts, over-riders and more across many thousands of stock items.

-We have seen several scenarios:
+We have seen the following scenarios:

 - Businesses who, perhaps as a result of merger and/or acquisition, have a few different ERP systems in operation and cannot therefore model and report on trading agreements that span all parts of the business and, therefore, several different ERP systems.